nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all students are being shown
+1. Deleting a student while all students are being shown from the Student Page.

-   1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete student 1`<br>
       Expected: First student is deleted from the list.
 Details of the deleted student shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete student 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete student x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_